The Jargon Society is now a part of the BMC Museum + Arts Center

 The Black Mountain College Museum + Arts Center is honored to announce that the Jargon Society, the highly significant small-press publisher founded in 1951 by Jonathan Williams (Asheville native, Black Mountain College alumnus, poet, publisher and photographer) is now under the museum’s auspices.

-The Jargon Society was founded by Jonathan Williams and David Ruff in 1951 in a San Francisco Chinese restaurant.
-Jargon 1 was a folded pamphlet with a poem by Williams (“Garbage Litters the Iron Face of the Sun’s Child”) and an etching by Ruff.
-Just 150 copies were produced.
+Enthused by a visit with Henry Miller on Big Sur, over lunch a day later in June 1951, at a Chinese restaurant back in San Francisco, Jonathan Williams and the artist David Ruff decided to do something.
+That something, a small folded pamphlet with a Patchenesque poem by Williams and a Blakean etching by Ruff, was the first Jargon publication.
+There were 50 copies.
+Right from the start, Jargon has been about collaboration and it remained its genius: the eye and the ear.
+Since its inceptions each of the press’s titles has been given a serial number.
 Jargon 2 was called The Dancer and consisted of a poem by Joel Oppenheimer and a drawing by Robert Rauschenberg.
-It was published at Black Mountain College soon after Williams’ arrival there in the summer of 1951.
+It was published at Black Mountain College soon after Williams’ arrival there later in that same summer.
 Other Jargon publications included The Maximus Poems by Charles Olson, The Neugents by David M. Spear and many others.

 Williams died in 2008 and is survived by his partner Thomas Meyer.
 It was Meyer who made the decision to give The Jargon Society inventory and rights to the Black Mountain College Museum + Arts Center.